**** NEW For 2022! ****

 Eligibility

-• This specific case is open to all current college students, regardless of which program or level.
-Students can be enrolled in any program including diploma, graduate certificate, or degree program students.
-Note that this is the only event category in the OCMC that allows students to compete that are not diploma students.
+The Advanced Marketing Strategy Case is the only OCMC event that is open to all current college students, regardless of program type or level.
+Students can be enrolled in any program, including diploma, graduate certificate, or degree.

-• Repeat OCMC students cannot enter an event in which they previously participated.
+NOTE: repeat OCMC competitors are not permitted to enter an event in which they have previously competed.

 Student Preparation

-• Participants should familiarize themselves with the evaluation criteria.
-Please refer to the case evaluation form for details.
+• Participants are advised to familiarize themselves with the evaluation criteria for the case (please refer to case evaluation form).

-• Once they have received the case scenario, students are expected to work on the analysis and plan on their own, with no input from faculty, peers, or industry professionals.
+• Once they have received the case (one week prior to the competition), students must work on the analysis and plan on their own, with no input from faculty, peers or industry professionals.

 Presentation